-Energy consumption in South SudanThe most important measure in the energy balance of South Sudan is the total consumption of
+Energy consumption in South SudanThe most important figure in the energy balance of South Sudan is the total consumption of

 South Sudan can provide itself completely with self-produced energy.
 The total production of all electric energy producing facilities is 413 m kWh, also 105% of own requirements.
 The rest of the self-produced energy is either exported into other countries or unused.
 Along with pure consumptions the production, imports and exports play an important role.
 Other energy sources such as natural gas or crude oil are also used.

 |Own consumption||391.80 m kWh||34.42 kWh||11,756.77 kWh|

 7.2% of the country's population (as of 2020) has access to electricity.In rural areas, the share was 5.6%

 |Export||147,300.00 bbl||0.013 bbl||0.003 bbl|

 In 2017 there were still 3.75 bn barrels of recoverable but not yet used crude oil reserves in the currently known deposits of South Sudan.
 Worldwide, there are still proved oil reserves totaling around 1,620 bn billion barrels.
 South Sudan therefore has a share of 0.231% and ranks 26th out of 98 countries with crude oil reserves.

 |total||1.70 m t||0.15 t||14.67 t|

 Development of CO2 emissions from 1990 to 2019 in million tons